hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 Run AutoFlashGUI and select the option for your gateway (in this case "Telstra TG799 17.2.0261 Type 2").

-Check "Target IP:" 10.0.0.138 ( or whatever is the default ip of your device ).
+Check "Target IP:" 10.0.0.138 (or whatever is the default IP of your device).

 Some gateways will not need new firmware flashed.
 If the Telstra TG799vac gateway is not already on 17.2.0261 firmware version, select the "Flash firmware?" checkbox and put in the firmware file name i.e `vant-f_CRF852-17.2.0261-820-RA.rbi`